xpack-dev-tools/openocd-xpack/README-BUILD.md

 To detach from the session, use `Ctrl-a` `Ctrl-d`; to reattach use `screen -r openocd`; to kill the session use `Ctrl-a` `Ctrl-\` and confirm.

-Some tens of minutes later, the output of the build script is a set of 4 archives and their SHA signatures, created in the `deploy` folder:
+About 10-15 minutes later, the output of the build script is a set of 4 archives and their SHA signatures, created in the `deploy` folder:

 ```console